AGalanis97/Direct-shotgun-metagenomics-pub/README.md

 #### 3. Output data
 Contains the raw figures that were used in the publication.
 They are deposited here for direct comparison to any changes that may occur when adjusting the scripts.

-#### 3. Scripts with functions useful in this study
+#### 3. Useful scripts
-For archive purposes and distribution.
+It contains bash scripts used to generate mocks and evaluate kraken2.
+Mostly for archive purposes and distribution.

-### This repository makes use of the here R package.
+This repository makes use of the here R package.
 When running the code from scripts, there is no need to change working directories - all paths are relative to the R project file located in this repository.

 <summary> <span title='Click to Expand'> current session info </span> </summary>